State of M&A Data Rooms — Q1 2026 Read the report →

-Virtual Data Room Permissions for Due Diligence: Setup Guide
+Virtual Data Room Permissions for Due Diligence (Most Over-Share) in 2026

 • a founder running seed to growth fundraising,

-• or an operator managing sensitive documents with multiple external parties.
+• or an operator managing sensitive documents with multiple external parties during due diligence.

-If you need the broader room setup first, start with Data Rooms, then come back here.
+If you need the broader data room setup first, start with our data room guide, then come back here for permissions.

 The fastest way to lose control is granting access person-by-person from day one.